SrijanBadhya/Debsoc/Running the PES Debsoc.md

 What we sometimes do is send a poll with a speaker option, adjudicator option, and a no option.
 I think this system is flawed for reasons I said in my [adj rant](#my-story), and maybe it would be better to just ask for participants, and decide the speaker-adj split later.
 This split is awkward for the reasons I mentioned in [my story](#my-story), but unless you're able to get an adj waiver or have enough voluntary adjes in the soc, you're going to have to deal with this issue somehow.

 Early reg is ideal but it's often really hard because there are so many steps like people asking their parents, reimbursement mails, etc.
-Since reimbursement gets confirmed very late (fo, we usually tell people, "There's a chance of reimbursement, but no guarantee, so register only if you can handle no reimbursement".
+Since reimbursement gets confirmed very late (often after the tournament), we usually tell people, "There's a chance of reimbursement, but no guarantee, so register only if you can handle no reimbursement".
+MAKE SURE you collect money from everybody before paying the sum total to the tournament organizing committee.
+Otherwise, someone might drop out due to unforseen reasons after you've already paid their share, and there's no way to really get your money back from them.
+If someone drops out

 Especially in tourneys, ask questions about rounds, constantly acknowledge their existence, judging feels really lonely otherwise